Nantwich Town F.C.: 2009 to present day

-Nantwich finished 5th in the Northern Premier League in 2016-17, qualifying for the play-offs for the first time in eight years.
+Nantwich finished 5th in the Northern Premier League in 2016–17, qualifying for the play-offs for the first time in eight years.
 However, a 2–0 defeat to Spennymoor ended promotion hopes.
 An FA cup run to the 4th qualifying round saw wins over Ashton United, Marine and Halesowen Town but Stourbridge ran out 3–1 winners at the Weaver Stadium.
-In the Cheshire Senior Cup final, Nantwich lost 3-2 to neighbours Crewe Alexandra at Gresty Road.
+In the Cheshire Senior Cup final, Nantwich lost 3–2 to neighbours Crewe Alexandra at Gresty Road.
 At the end of the season, manager Phil Parkinson left the club for Altrincham, along with several of the team.

-The 2017-18 season saw Nantwich get to the first round of the FA cup for the second time.
+The 2017–18 season saw Nantwich get to the first round of the FA cup for the second time.
 They beat City of Liverpool FC 2–1, Shepshed Dynamo 1–0, Nuneaton Town 3–1 and Kettering Town 1–0 in a replay.
 They lost 5–0 in the first round to Stevenage.
-After a 16th place finish in the league, Nantwich earned their second consecutive Cheshire Senior Cup final, winning 3–0 against Stockport Town to claim their fifth Senior Cup.
+After a 16th-place finish in the league, Nantwich earned their second consecutive Cheshire Senior Cup final, winning 3–0 against Stockport Town to claim their fifth Senior Cup.

 In 2018–19, Nantwich finished fourth in the Northern Premier League table, their second-highest finish in the league, and missed out on promotion after losing to Warrington Town in the play-off semi-final.
-They also claimed their second consecutive Cheshire Senior Cup, beating North-West Counties Football League outfit Cammell Laird 5-2 in the final.
+They also claimed their second consecutive Cheshire Senior Cup, beating North-West Counties Football League outfit Cammell Laird 5–2 in the final.
 Striker Joe Malkin won the league's Young Player of the Year award, while Sean Cooke was voted into the league's Team of the Season.
 Manager Dave Cooke also grabbed national headlines in January by bringing in former Premier League and Stoke City striker Ricardo Fuller to the club.

-In November 2019, Nantwich reached the First Round of the FA Cup for a third time, losing 1-0 to AFC Fylde at the Weaver Stadium.
+In November 2019, Nantwich reached the First Round of the FA Cup for a third time, losing 1–0 to AFC Fylde at the Weaver Stadium.

+The 2022–23 season saw Nantwich relegated to the Northern Premier League West Division after a 15-year sojourn in the top division of the Northern Premier League.